 This is the best synthetic for a canopy as it is hard-wearing and requires less immediate care.
-It is also lightweight and low bulk.
+It is also lightweight and has low bulk.
 It is easy to transport and store and makes pitching easier.

 You may also want to consider a polyethylene fabric.
 It is a step up from polyester with waterproofing capability.
 This is because polyethylene has a higher thread count than polyester.
 The higher thread count allows it to keep out heavy rainfall.
-But, keep in mind it is less durable than polyester and not the best option in the long run.
+But keep in mind it is less durable than polyester and not the best option in the long run.

 … And protect you from the sun

-Frame material to support your canopy (Aluminum vs Steel)
+Frame material to support your canopy (Aluminum vs. Steel)